Genuine recovery from the pandemic requires tackling the deep structural crises it has highighted.

 It is now clear that the pandemic has itself become ‘symptomatic’ of underlying, structural crises: inequality rising steadily between the few beneficiaries of rentier capitalism and workers (as well as among workers), eroding societal and institutional resilience; a looming climate catastrophe requiring radical steps to mitigate and reverse deep-seated dependence on fossil fuels, carbon emissions and unsustainable consumption; and growing social polarisation and political fragmentation, epitomised by the long, exhausting debates on vaccine mandates, recently replaced by equally disheartening discussions of war, conflict and nuclear escalation.

 It is also clear that, to the extent that it is possible to claim success in dealing with the effects of the pandemic, these successes have stemmed from important changes.
-These have ranged over labour markets (the emergence of a ‘remote workforce’ with all that that entails, including for work-life balance), public services (overstretched and underfunded), concepts of the state and its interventions and even shopping patterns.
-The pandemic has highlighted several dependencies—on unsustainably overstretched supply chains through to unpaid care performed by women—which can no longer be taken for granted.
+These have ranged over labour markets (the emergence of a ‘remote workforce’ with all that it entails, including for work-life balance), public services (overstretched and underfunded), concepts of the state and its interventions and even shopping patterns.
+The pandemic has highlighted several dependencies—on unsustainably overstretched supply chains through to unpaid care performed by women—which we can no longer take for granted.

-Macroeconomic models, fiscal and labour-protection systems and society itself will need to respond to these changes.
+Macroeconomic models, fiscal and labour-protection systems—and the labour movement itself—will need to respond to these changes.
 Welfare systems will be expected to come up with innovative solutions, capable of addressing the redistributive conundrums posed by these challenges.

 The last two and a half years have served as a lens, magnifying structural issues already plaguing societies—yet also proving that change on a massive scale is possible.
 This should not be squandered: we can and should do better.